-Adult colouring books have taken over the London Books by storm.
-Even the stores I normally buy my kid’s craft supplies and story books, now have less kids stuff and more adult colouring books!
-Try as I might I couldn’t one that appealed to me, untill Andrea Pippins’ I Love My Hair adult colouring book.
-If you have been following me on Instagram you would have seen photos of my colouring in I Love My Hair .
+Adult colouring books have taken over London book stores by storm.
+Even the stores I normally buy my kids’ craft supplies and story books, now have more adult colouring books!
+Still, I couldn’t find one that appealed to me, untill Andrea Pippins’ I Love My Hair.
+If you follow me on Instagram you may have photos of me colouring in it .
 Many nights before bed, I sit on the sofa and colour away my frustrations.
-I first heard about Andrea prior to the launch of her colouring book in London.
-I was so gutted I couldn’t attend the event but it was for good cause.
-Hubby and I had a date night booked.
-So, I ordered two copies, Since then I’ve become a stationary and art supplies addict!
+Although I missed Andrea’s London launch, I ordered two copies.
+Shortly after her UK trip, I reached out to Andrea for an interview.

 Around the same time I saw a Saturday morning segment, during the cartoons, about a woman who was an art director at a magazine.
 Again, I was amazed because she was talking about drawing, and designing, and sharing how all that informed her work as an art director.
 Those were my first introductions to design.
 So when I began looking for college programs I knew I wanted to go into design.